 Space, the final frontier.
 So begins Gene Roddenberry’s paean to the better nature of humankind.
 To seek out new worlds and new civilizations, to boldly go where no one has gone before.
-It gives life to the realizations, as were quoted from Carl Sagan and others, that humans were not meant to be cubicle dwellers and naked mole rats scurrying from one tunnel of steel to another in tasks that are inherently fruitless and meaningless.
-If you ever worked in a cube farm…You know what I mean.
+It gives life to the realization, as were quoted from Carl Sagan and others, that humans were not meant to be cubicle dwellers and naked mole rats scurrying from one tunnel of steel to another in tasks that are inherently fruitless and meaningless.
+If you ever worked in a cube farm, you know what I mean.
 To know the cosmos is to know a little more about yourself.

 Before engaging in a short analysis of the ultimate goal of space civilization I would like to quote Carl Sagan,

 “For all its material advantages, the sedentary life has left us edgy, unfulfilled.
 Even after 400 generations in villages and cities, we haven’t forgotten.
 The open road still softly calls, like a nearly forgotten song of childhood.
 We invest far-off places with a certain romance…”

 This appeal, I suspect, has been meticulously crafted by natural selection as an essential element in our survival.
 Long summers, mild winters, rich harvests, plentiful game—none of them lasts forever.
 It is beyond our powers to predict the future.
 Catastrophic events have a way of sneaking up on us, of catching us unaware.
 Your own life, or your band’s, or even your species’ might be owed to a restless few—drawn, by a craving they can hardly articulate or understand, to undiscovered lands and new worlds.